INRIA/scikit-learn-mooc/slides/learning_validation_curves.md

 ???

-We can look at these errors while varying model complexity.
+We can look at these errors while varying the model complexity.

 If we start with a very simple model, the training error is similar to the testing error: the model does not have enough capacity to capture